tihomir-kit/tkit.dev/content/blog/2018/04/08/creating-and-consuming-jwt-tokens-in-net-webapi/index.md

 }
 ```

-Now let's move on the the most important part, the class which actually creates the token - _JwtTokenProvider_.
-You would typically use this provider from your _AccountController_ in actions such as _Login_ or _SocialAuth_ after you've successfully authenticated the user.
-In you Login action simply swap the old code which you might have which generates the default bearer token, and return the newly created JWT token instead (only if the user has been successfully authenticated of course!).
+Now let's move on the the most important part, the class which actually creates the token - `JwtTokenProvider`.
+You would typically use this provider from your `AccountController` in actions such as `Login` or `SocialAuth` after you've successfully authenticated the user.
+In your `Login` action, simply swap the old code which you might have that generates the default bearer token, and return the newly created JWT token instead (only if the user has been successfully authenticated of course!).

-The client-side will then need to properly store the token and use it in each request that requires authentication (the typical way of handling this is by setting the token as the value of the _Authorization_ header for each request via some sort of request interceptor).
+The client-side will then need to properly store the token and use it in each request that requires authentication (the typical way of handling this is by setting the token as the value of the `Authorization` header for each request via some sort of request interceptor).

-Also, if you're using dependency injection, you'll have to add the _IJwtTokenProvider_ interface yourself.
+Also, if you're using dependency injection, you'll have to add the `IJwtTokenProvider` interface yourself.
 To simplify the post and to concentrate on the most important bits to JWT token creation, I left that part out on purpose.
 If you're not using DI, simply instantiate the provider class and create the token.

 ```cs
 public class JwtTokenProvider